papiche/Astroport.ONE/tools/primal_wallet_control.README.md

 ## Overview

 The `primal_wallet_control.sh` script provides a generic solution for monitoring wallet transactions and ensuring that incoming transactions come from wallets with the same primal source.
-This implements a security system that detects unauthorized transactions and automatically redirects them to UPLANETNAME_G1 to prevent transaction loops.
+This implements a security system that detects unauthorized transactions and automatically redirects them to a dedicated UPLANETNAME.INTRUSION wallet for centralized intrusion management.

 ## Context and Purpose